-The Ethics Committee mission is:
+The Ethics Committee key responsibilities are to:

 What we are doing?